top of page

 During the 1950s, the Canberra could fly at a higher altitude than any other aircraft in the world.
 It set several world altitude records and also made the first non-stop unrefuelled transatlantic crossing by a jet aircraft.
 Avro, Handley Page, and Short Brothers all built Canberras to satisfy the worldwide demand for this aircraft.
 It was exported to 16 countries and saw action in many conflicts including the Suez Crisis, Vietnam War, and Falklands War.

 In total, Avro built 75 Canberras at Woodford during the 1950s and these included WK118, which was based in Germany from 1954 - 1957.
-Access inside the cockpit of WK118 is not permitted but visitors can see the interior through the open side door.

 Gallery